Skip to main content

 kagi auth set --session-token 'https://kagi.com/search?token=YOUR_TOKEN'

-# Or set API token
+# Or set a legacy V0 API token for summarize, FastGPT, and enrich

 kagi auth set --api-token 'YOUR_API_TOKEN'